Teens in Ireland are bullied online more so than teens in other countries

 One in four Irish teens have experienced cyberbullying

-A survey has revealed that Irish teens are bullied online more so than teens in other countries.
+A survey conducted by YouGov has revealed that Irish teens are bullied online more so than teens in other countries.
 Specifically, the survey conducted found that one in four Irish teens have experienced cyberbullying, while in the other ten countries surveyed it was around one in five people who have experienced cyberbullying.

 Out of the 5,000 teenagers that were surveyed from eleven countries, two-thirds of Irish teen respondents felt that cyberbullying is worse than face-to-face bullying.
 And nearly over half of the Irish respondents felt that cyberbullying is more of an issue than drug abuse.